meysam24zamani/Machine_Learning_Excercieses/README.md

 # Machine_Learning_Excercieses
- This repository contain my excercieses for ML course.
+This repository contains my exercises for the ML course.